DASA Scheme: FAQ’s

 1) What is DASA Scheme?

 DASA stands for Direct Admission of Students Abroad.
 Under this scheme, Non-Resident Indians (NRIs)/ Foreign Nationals/Persons of Indian Origin (PIOs) are admitted to Undergraduate Courses in Engineering in National Institutes of Technology (NITs), IIITs and other premier Technical Institutions in India.
-DASA scheme is centrally coordinated by NIT-Surathkal under HRD Ministry.
+DASA scheme is centrally coordinated by one of the NIT by rotation under HRD Ministry.
 Just for clarity, IITs are not covered under DASA Scheme.

 2) Is there is any DASA-like scheme for medical (MBBS) admissions?

 No. However, the NRIs/PIOs can get admissions to private medical colleges as about 15% seats are allocated for NRI admissions.
 Please refer following article for more info on medical admissions